Top 10 Things that will break on 1st March when GA4 auto-migrations starts

 • If you are using SmartGoals, Duration Goals, or Pages/Session goals, these cannot be imported into GA4.

-It’s worth noting that in GA3 had a verify “goal is working” feature, whereby it tested the goal against the last 7 days of data.
-GA4 does not test or verify that a goal is working, when it imports from GA3 into GA4.
-Furthermore, there`s no automatic validation when it rotates your Google Ads primary and secondary goal, from GA3 to GA4 as primary goal to use for CPA bidding.
+It’s worth noting that GA3 had a verify “goal is working” feature, whereby it tested the goal against the last 7 days of data.
+GA4 does not test or verify that a goal is working when it imports from GA3 into GA4.
+Furthermore, there’s no automatic validation when it rotates your Google Ads primary and secondary goal, from GA3 to GA4 as primary goal to use for CPA bidding.

 Similarly, if you are using inline analytics.js you will need to migrate to either gtag.js or gtm.js for GA3 event goals imported into GA4 to work.

-My suggestion are for you to take 1 of 3 actions:
+My suggestion is for you to take 1 of 3 actions:

-2. If using GoogleAds, you can manually import the GA4 transaction or conversion and review it to make sure there are not 2 primary conversions and then opt-out.
+2. If using GoogleAds, you can manually import the GA4 transaction or conversion.
+Then review it to make sure there are not 2 primary conversions and then opt-out.

-• Also rememember to change “Bid on GA4 conversions” to “mark as complete” in the GA4 set-up wizard, to prevent these changes being overwritten.
+• Remember to change “Bid on GA4 conversions” to “mark as complete” in the GA4 set-up wizard.
+This prevents these changes from being overwritten.

 3. If you are a small website that does not use Goals or Google Ads, just let the auto-migration run its course.

 Google sacked 6% of its workforce or 12,000 people on 20th January.
-The majority of the Google Ads teams have remained, but Analytics was a peripheral service, and hence a larger proportion of the workforce was sacked.
+The majority of the Google Ads teams have remained, but Analytics was a peripheral service.
+Hence a larger proportion of the workforce was sacked.
 The chaos above is partly due to the people at Google responsible for GA4 migrations no longer working for the company!

 Phil Pearce